oasis-main/oasis-rpi/README.md

 **4. Use with Local API & Button Interface (internet not required)**

 To start the core process and begin collecting data + contolling your environment, you can press the 'start_stop' button on your system.
-Alternatively, open up a python3 shell in the oasis-cpu directory and run:
+Alternatively, open up a python3 shell in the oasis-rpi directory and run:

 ```
 import api